superemery/algorithms-and-data-structures/week6/activity3/activity3.md

 # Exercise 5
 *In line 16 of RB-INSERT, we set the colour of the newly inserted node x to red.
 Notice that if we had chosen to set x's colour to black, then property 4 of a red-black tree would not be violated.
 Why didn't we choose to set x's colour to black?*

-It's likely to violate property 5, saying that all paths from a node to descendant leaves must have an equal number of black nodes.
+Setting x's color to black will violate property 5, saying that all paths from a node to descendant leaves must have an equal number of black nodes.

 # Exercise 6
 *Write pseudocode for RIGHT-ROTATE.*